core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this specification.

 If step 4 (EDHOC processing) fails, the server discontinues the protocol as per Section 5.4.3 of {{I-D.ietf-lake-edhoc}} and responds with an EDHOC error message, formatted as defined in Section 6.1 of {{I-D.ietf-lake-edhoc}}.
-In particular, the CoAP response conveying the EDHOC error message:

-* MUST have Content-Format set to application/edhoc defined in Section 9.5 of {{I-D.ietf-lake-edhoc}}.
+In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc defined in Section 9.5 of {{I-D.ietf-lake-edhoc}}.

-* MUST specify a CoAP error response code, i.e. 4.00 (Bad Request) in case of client error (e.g. due to a malformed EDHOC message_3), or 5.00 (Internal Server Error) in case of server error (e.g. due to failure in deriving EDHOC key material).

 If step 4 (EDHOC processing) is successfully completed but step 7 (OSCORE processing) fails, the same OSCORE error handling applies as defined in Section 8.2 of {{RFC8613}}.